ansys/.github/profile/README.md

 ---

-Checkout our other Organization at [GitHub - PyAnsys](https://github.com/pyansys) - Pythonic interface to MAPDL
+Checkout our other Organization at [GitHub - PyAnsys](https://github.com/pyansys) - Pythonic interfaces to Ansys's products and tools supporting those libraries.